bootlin/custom_tests_tool/README.md

 #### Customizing tests

-`./ctt.py -b armada-370-db -t sata --send`
+`./ctt.py -b armada-370-db -t sata`

-Will send only the sata test on the Armada 370 DB.
+Will send only the *sata* test on the Armada 370 DB.
 `-t` or `--tests` is a list, so you can give as much tests as you want.
-The tests need to be filenames that are available in the `./tests/` folder of the test repository (without the extension).
+The tests need to be available for the given board(s) in the `boards.py` file.

-The `-m` or `--tests-multinode` option is also available and does the same thing with the multinode job template.

-Using any of these options will override the two tests lists in the `board.py` file, so that you have the tests you gave manually that will be made into jobs.
+Using this option will override the tests list in the `boards.py` file, so that you have the tests you gave manually that will be made into jobs.

 ## Adding a new board

-If you wish to add a new board to the custom test tool, it must already be in LAVA (required), as well as being supported by kernel CI's images (optionnal, you can manually provide your own files).
+If you wish to add a new board to the custom test tool, it must already be in LAVA (required), as well as being supported by kernel CI's images (optional, you can manually provide your own files).

 Then just edit the `boards.py` file.
-It contains just a Python dictionnary, and it's thus easy to add a new board:
+It contains just a Python dictionary, and it's thus easy to add a new board:

 ```python